yosftag1/yosftag1.github.io/_pages/about.md

 ## About Me

 I am a machine learning engineer with research experience spanning NLP, explainability, computer vision, and signal processing.
-As a research assistant under the supervision of [Dr. Shaimaa Lazem](https://www.linkedin.com/in/shaimaalazem), I have investigated methods for integrating explainability and trustworthiness into NLP models development and am currently developing a systematic qualitative evaluation framework for the use of LLM agents in educational settings.
+As a research assistant under the supervision of [Dr. Shaimaa Lazem](https://www.linkedin.com/in/shaimaalazem), I have investigated methods for integrating explainability and trustworthiness into NLP models development and am currently developing a systematic qualitative evaluation framework for the use of LLM agents with focus educational settings.

 I'm currently also working as an ML engineer, where I focus on developing generative computer-vision systems for medical imaging applications. more about it here:([portfolio](/portfolio/medical-imaging-ai/)).